permaweb/helix/src/views/Docs/DocsDetail/MD/upload-collection.md

   - In the field below determine how many fractional tokens are allowed for each of your atomic assets.
 - Collection code - A collection code is a unique identifier for your collection.
 It can be used to identify which collection an asset belongs to in other applications.
 Ex: On Bazar, if your collection code is "cryptopunk," your collection assets are named "cryptopunk#1," "cryptopunk#2," etc...).
 - Asset topics: Select topics that best describe your atomic assets.
 Add as many custom topics as needed.
 These topics assist in discoverability on the permaweb.
 Learn more about asset discoverability tags (ANS-110) [here](https://github.com/ArweaveTeam/arweave-standards/blob/master/ans/ANS-110.md).
 - Banner: Upload a banner image to display at the top of the collection.
+(Recommended size: 16:9 aspect ratio, 1920 x 1080 pixels).
 - Thumbnail: Upload a thumbnail image for the collection.
+(Recommended size: 1:1 aspect ratio, 300 x 300 pixels).